ajmintacd/ajmint/README.md

 # ajmint
-New Website fro AJM Interational Academy
+New Website for AJM Interational Academy